Sustainability at a Glance

 - Capturing and treating storm water to remove sediments is an important component of maintaining and restoring the health of Upper and Lower Lakes and Stony Brook.

 - This indicator reflects the percentage of the 583 acre contiguous campus that has impervious surfaces.
-The percentage has changed slightly from the previous report due to a change in area measurement methodology.
+The percentage remains unchanged from 2016.
+This will change in 2018 reflecting the construction of the Community Center.

 - Impervious surfaces include all campus buildings and surrounding terraces, roads, sidewalks, and parking lots.